-General Electives 27 hours These courses may come from any discipline.
-TOTAL PROGRAM REQUIREMENTS 120 Hours ASSOCIATE OF ARTS - BIBLE The Associate of Arts in Bible offers two years of study for students desiring an emphasis in Bible and theology.
-Upon completing the Associate of Arts in Bible, students will: - 1.
-Identify key people, places, and themes of the Old and New Testaments. - 2.
-Demonstrate a foundational understanding of Christian theology. - 3.
-Articulate the essential elements of a Christian worldview. - 1.
-All full-time students are to include one Bible, theology, or religion course each semester until degree requirements have been satisfied. - 2.
-First-year students enrolled full-time are to include GES 1122 in their first semester schedule. - 3.
-First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
+GENERAL ELECTIVES 18 Hours

+These courses may come from any discipline.

+TOTAL PROGRAM REQUIREMENTS 120 Hours

+ASSOCIATE OF ARTS - BIBLE

+The Associate of Arts in Bible offers two years of study for students desiring an emphasis in Bible and theology.

+Upon completing the Associate of Arts in Bible, students will:

+- 1. Identify key people, places, and themes of the Old and New Testaments.

+- 2. Demonstrate a foundational understanding of Christian theology.

+- 3. Articulate the essential elements of a Christian worldview.

+- 1. All full-time students are to include one General Biblical Studies course each semester until degree requirements have been satisfied.

+- 2. First-year students enrolled full-time are to include GES 1122 in their first semester schedule.

+- 3. First-year students are to enroll in activity physical education courses each of their first two semesters at SAGU.
 Exceptions will be granted only with approval of the College Dean.

+ASSOCIATE OF ARTS - BIBLE

-GENERAL EDUCATION STUDIES 43 Hours General Education: 14 hours COM 1143 Fundamentals of Speech Communication ENG 1113 Composition and Rhetoric I ENG 1123 Composition and Rhetoric II 3 hours from the following:
+GENERAL EDUCATION STUDIES 43 Hours

+General Education: 14 hours

+COM 1143 Fundamentals of Speech Communication

+ENG 1113 Composition and Rhetoric I

+ENG 1123 Composition and Rhetoric II

+3 hours from the following:

-ENG 2233 American Literature I
+ENG 2233 American Literature through the Civil War

-ENG 2243 American Literature II
+ENG 2243 American Literature after the Civil War

 ENG 2273 Introduction to Literature

 GES 1122 Strategies for Student Success

 Social/Behavioral Sciences: 9 hours

+GOVP 2213 U.S. National Government -or -

 GOV 2213 National and State Government

 HIS 1113 American History I

 3 hours from the following:

 PSY 1153 Introduction to Psychology

-PSY 2323 Developmental Psychology (required for Education majors)
+EDUP 2333 Child and Adolescent Development

 Natural Science/Mathematics: 6 hours

 3 hours from the following: